DarioSwain/main/README.md

-Some changes for second version
+Some changes for version 0.3-dev